Rose Valland: Post World War II

-Following the liberation of Paris by the Allied Forces, Valland was initially arrested as a suspected Nazi collaborationist, because she had been employed at Jeu de Paume.
+Following the liberation of Paris by the Allied Forces, Valland was initially arrested as a suspected Nazi collaborator, because she had been employed at Jeu de Paume.
 She was soon released once her conduct had been vouched for.

 Trusting no one but Jaujard, she initially hesitated to share her records.
 After Jaujard had put her in touch with Captain James Rorimer of the Monuments, Fine Arts, and Archives program it took months of relationship building before she decided to turn over her most important records.
 The information Valland was able to supply led to the discovery of multiple repositories of looted art in Southern Germany, most prominently at Neuschwanstein Castle in the Bavarian Alps, where more than twenty thousand works of art and cultural objects were found.
 She oversaw the return of 1,400 crates of artwork from Neuschwanstein Castle direct to the Jeu de Paume.
 Valland's records would later assist in speeding up the return of looted artworks to their rightful owners.

 To assist in her efforts to locate stolen works of art and return them to France, Valland applied for and received a commission first as a lieutenant and then captain in the French First Army on 4 May 1945.
 She served in Germany for eight years, initially as a member of the "Commission for the Recovery of Works of Art" (Commission de Récupération Artistique) where she was the French government's liaison of the occupation zone in Germany.